quadrismegistus/llp/corpus/ecco/README.md

 ### Metadata

-I've extracted the metadata from the XML files.
-It can be found [here]().
+I've extracted the metadata from the header metadata files, and saved it in an Excel file, along with custom columns, some of which are explained just below.
+The metadata file can be found [here](https://www.dropbox.com/s/9ex8rkfsbysc1oi/corpus-metadata.ECCO-TCP.xlsx?dl=0).

 Non self-explanatory fields:
 * **Genre**: